mmn8/ha-floorplan-3d/README.md

 ├── home.xml         # Floorplan: Exported Sweet Home 3D data.
 └── building.yml     # Logic: Room configs, entities to be displayed
 ```

-The building.yml file's most important fields are members of the card array.
-Each of your room SweetHome ID and aliases are listed there.
-Here you configure where you want to display your entities, what [action](#Action) happens when something is clicked etc.
+The cards section of your building.yml is the foundation of your floorplan.
+All rooms of SweetHome 3D are listed there.
+Here you configure what is visible on the floorplan.

 ### Example of a building.yml file
 ```yaml